Skip to content

 Jazz ensembles

 Why not try something different, especially if you like playing by ear.
-We have two great Jazz ensembles that focus jazz/improvisation.
+We have two great jazz ensembles that focus jazz/improvisation.
 Please click here to find out more.